By Marine Proudhon

 Visit the MuCEM

-The Museum of the Civilizations of Europe and the Mediterranean is the museum to visit in Marseille.
-Throughout the year, the museum hosts many exhibitions where you can discover many civilizations that have built the identity of the Mediterranean from prehistory to today.
+The Museum of European and Mediterranean Civilizations is the museum to visit in Marseille.
+Throughout the year, it hosts many exhibitions where you can discover many civilizations that have built the history and the identity of the region, from prehistory to the present day.

 Stroll on the old port

-After your visit to the museum, why not have a good time on the old port of Marseille!
-The city is famous for its old port with its many boats and old buildings along the quays.
-You can also find many cafés and restaurants where you can taste the culinary specialties of Marseille such as the famous fish bouillabaisse.
+After your visit to the museum, why not have a good time in the old port of Marseille!
+The city is famous for its old port with all its boats and old buildings along the quays.
+You will also find many cafés and restaurants where you can taste the culinary specialties of Marseille, such as the famous “Bouillabaisse”.

 The creeks of Marseille

-Example of a flight to Cannes for your holidays on the French Riviera
+Example of a flight to Cannes for your holidays in the French Riviera

-You want to spend your next holidays on the French Riviera?
-Book your Fly Aeolus air taxi now!
-Fly Aeolus can fly you to and from smaller airports closer to your home and your final destination.
-You won’t lose time in the check-in or security lines at the major airports.
-To find out the price of an air taxi flight, consult our price calculator.
+Do you want to spend your next holidays in the French Riviera?
+Book your Fly Aeolus air taxi now.
+Fly Aeolus can fly you from and to smaller airports closer to your home and your final destination.
+You won’t lose time in the check-in or security lines at major airports.
+Consult our price calculator to find out more about the prices of an air taxi flight.

 If you have any further questions or if you need help, don’t hesitate to e-mail us at firstname.lastname@example.org or call us on +32 (0)3 500 9082.